 Libvirt Realms

-A future release of the tiCrypt backend will support image uploading through the tiCrypt front-end.
-The only option is to transfer the image to the distribute file system that stores the Libvirt pools and to activate the image manually.
+The tiCrypt backend will support image uploading through the tiCrypt frontend.
+Currently, you can transfer the image to the distributed file system that stores the Libvirt pools and to activate the image manually.

 Performing these operations requires root access to all the VM hosts.